📩Sending Transactions on Solana

 }

 txtSig is set to the signature of the transaction that was just sent.
 The method then uses the pollTransactionConfirmation() method to poll the transaction's confirmation status.
 This method checks a transaction's status every five seconds for a maximum of three times.
-If the transaction is not confirmed during this time, an error is returned:

 async pollTransactionConfirmation(txtSig: TransactionSignature): Promise<TransactionSignature> {